 It’s frightening when a dog attacks you.
 You assume the dog will behave when the owner is nearby, however, animals are unpredictable.
 Usually, you don’t see the attack coming.

 Children, adults, and the elderly could all suffer injuries from a dog bite.
-Whether the dog is small or large, its jaw and teeth are powerful.
+Whether small or large, the dog’s jaw and teeth are powerful.
 They can cut through skin, muscle, and even bone.
 When anyone gets attacked, they could sustain any number of injuries, including:

 - Broken bones

 - Loss of limb

 In extreme cases, a dog attack could result in death.
 Those who experience fatal injuries are typically young kids and senior citizens.
 Individuals with certain medical conditions could also suffer a fatal outcome.

 What Should I Do After a Dog Bites Me?